Zac Lomax: Personal life

-Lomax has an older brother Hayden Lomax who is currently in the development squad for the St. George Illawarra Dragons.
+Lomax's older brother, Hayden Lomax, used to be in the development squad for the St. George Illawarra Dragons.

-Lomax had a partner Jessica Sergis who plays in the NRL Women's Premiership.
-Due to COVID-19 protocols Sergis had to move out of their shared household in 2020.
-They split in 2021 due to unknown reasons.
+Lomax was dating Jessica Sergis, who plays in the NRL Women's Premiership.
+Due to COVID-19 protocols, Sergis had to move out of their shared household in 2020.

-In 2022 it was confirmed that Lomax has a new partner, Tahlia Thornton, who is a swimmer and swims for the Australian Swim Team.
+In 2022, it was confirmed that Lomax has a new partner, Tahlia Thornton, who is a swimmer for the Australian Swim Team.